1457 (28th January)

 1509 (21st April)

-Henry died from tuberculosis at Richmond Palace.
+King Henry VII died from tuberculosis at Richmond Palace.
 He was succeeded by his son, Henry who became King Henry VIII